Farheen HaQ: Community involvement and recognition

 Haq has engaged with personal, local, and national communities through her art practice, and she has also received recognition for her artistic contributions.

-Her artistic works, which often incorporate family and culture as themes, have sometimes included involvement from her family members.
+Her artistic work, which often incorporate family and culture as themes, have sometimes included involvement from her family members.
 Haq's family has also been included in programming associated with her exhibitions.

 She has given several free artist talks at educational institutions, including at the Vancouver Island School of Art and the University of Victoria.

 In 2021, Haq appeared as an interviewee in Saida Ouchaou-Ozarowski's film In Full Voice, a National Film Board of Canada documentary about the experiences of Muslim Canadian Women.

 In 2014, they were longlisted for the Sobey Art Award, the largest award for contemporary art in Canada.